Glossary

 Share on:

 Machine scoring in lending refers to the use of automated algorithms or computer-based models to assess the creditworthiness of loan applicants.
-It involves the use of advanced analytics and machine learning techniques to analyze various data points and generate a credit score or risk assessment for each applicant.
+It involves advanced analytics and machine learning techniques to evaluate various data points and generate a credit score or risk profile for each borrower.

-Traditional lending processes often involve manual underwriting, where loan officers or credit analysts review applicants' financial information, credit history, and other relevant factors to make lending decisions.
-Machine scoring aims to automate and streamline this process by leveraging technology to analyze large volumes of data quickly and make more objective and consistent lending decisions.
+Traditional lending processes often rely on manual underwriting, where loan officers or credit analysts manually review an applicant's financials, credit history, and other details to make a lending decision.
+Machine scoring streamlines and automates this by analyzing large volumes of data rapidly, aiming to produce more objective and consistent results.

 Share on: